mik30s/c-course/chapter1.md

 # Chapter 1: you're not a grown kid.

-First of all, we're implementing the compiler right now.

-    But that's nothing to do with learning C!

-Actually, you will need to work with a vast set of tools, provided by C and its standard library.
-It's okay to assume you might learn by doing contrived/toy code, however, for a better study, implementing real world code and/or complex algorithms will lead your brain to a better understanding of programming concepts and paradigms.

 Our objective here is to emit machine code from text, then it's safe to assume we will address problems like the following: